sigma0-dev/zkbitcoin/whitepaper/index.md

 To recap, zkBitcoin offers two functionalities:

-* **Stateless zkApps**: lock some funds and whoever can create a proof can spend _all_ the funds.
+* **Stateless zkapps**: lock some funds and whoever can create a proof can spend _all_ the funds.
-* **Stateful zkApps**: initialize some authenticated state on-chain and update it by providing a proof.
+* **Stateful zkapps**: initialize some authenticated state on-chain and update it by providing a proof.

 In the next two subsection, we see how both systems work.

-### Stateless zkApps
+### Stateless zkapps

-A stateless zkApp can be deployed by anyone (e.g. Alice) with a transaction to `0xzkBitcoin` that contains only one data field:
+A stateless zkapp can be deployed by anyone (e.g. Alice) with a transaction to `0xzkBitcoin` that contains only one data field:

 1. The digest of a verifier key.